BatsResearch/taglets/README.md

 ```

 Then, run the below python script (We recommend using GPUs to run the script below,
-please see the GPU/Multi-GPU support for instructions on how to use one or more GPUs)
+please see the GPU/Multi-GPU support for instructions on how to launch the python script so that it uses GPUs and also
+uncomment the commented part of the code below)

 ```python
 import numpy as np